kezenator/adventofcode/README.md

 | 8   | 2nd       |

 Notes on each day:
 1. Came home from work early and got ready.
     Pretty happy with 2:24 for part 1.
 Got stuck with Rust iterators and references and slices vs slices of references vs references to slices of references :( this must be one of the worst parts of rust for simple projects like this.
 Feel like I need to write "collect_vec" and "windows_copied" to make this all much easier.
 Perhaps that's a job for tonight.
 Got to go as I need a lesson for using the hedge trimmer, and have an appointment at the barber at 6 PM.
 2. Was ready and waiting, but got a call at work at 2:59.
     Didn't do anything until I got home.
 3. Christmas party.
 No work done.
 Found this puzzle very boring.
 4. Busy Saturday doing things.
 Totally missed 3PM.
 5. Busy Sunday doing lots of wood-working making Christmas presents - see https://github.com/kezenator/pico-lamp.
 Made it upstairs in time for 3PM but pretty tired and hungry.
     Got really tripped up about not considering diagonals in part 1.
     Annoyed my Line class didn't already have "points_on_line()" method.
     Pretty slow.
 Not particularly impressed with this result - but stil under 1000th for part 2.
 I thought this puzzle was a little bit of fun.
 6. Was at work and IT changes mean I don't have access to a VM with rust on it at the moment.
 Then found an online Rust RPEL loop and decided to use that.
 Could have got part 1 done quickly if I was ready.
 Got stuck on part 2.
 I was going to use memorization to calculate 256 as 8 halves combined.
     Then I realized the real solution.
 So a bit slow.
 Wrote a real version and checked it in when I got home.
 Done in 9:14 / 2648th and 25:55 / 2924th, so perhaps no bad considering the slow start.
 I'm not putting this in the table above.
 7. Busy working.
 Fun little puzzle.
 I got the triangle number equation, but missed the median/mean part.
 8. Bad day at work, and was out.
 Was pretty tired when I got home and really struggled to get anything.
 I went down totally the wrong track.
     I think the final solution is pretty easy to read.
     It was an enjoyable puzzle to do on day 9 - but still took me a good hour.
 9. Working at 3.
 Fun puzzle.
 First use of graph algorithms.
     I got stuck with the meaning of 9 and edges in part 1.
     Part 2 I got stuck using "strongly connected" rather than "breadth-first search reach".
     Good refresher into the rust pathfinding library that will hopefully help me on future days.
+10. Fun little puzzle.
+Rust enums made it pretty readable.
+    Didn't to particularly well in the speed department - but it was a Friday afternoon.